Palak Channa – Spinach and Chickpeas

 1 medium/large yellow onion, quartered

-1 1-inch piece of garlic
+1 1-inch piece of ginger, peeled and chopped

 2-3 fresh green chilis, chopped